-In contrast, we find a positive effect of Exports on labour productivity in manufacturing in specification (4), which is consistent with the hypothesis that GVC participation contributes to industrial upgrading, most likely via capital-augmenting technological change.
-There is no effect in service industries (specification 5) and consequently the variable is significant at the 10%-level only for the pool of all industries (specification 6).
+In contrast, we find a positive effect of intermediate exports on labour productivity in manufacturing in specification (4), which is consistent with the hypothesis that GVC participation contributes to industrial upgrading, for example via capital-augmenting technological change.
+There is no effect in service industries (specification 5) and consequently, the variable is significant at the 10 per cent-level only for the pool of all industries (specification 6).
 Results have to be taken with a grain of salt, as the Hansen test is not passed, and the AR2-test indicates autocorrelation in the residuals.